inbravo/travel/september-2017/tehri-dam.md

 ##  12:45 PM Tehri Dam, Heading back
 *	Same route but more heat this time, I am now able to see some of riders, heading towards dam
-*	At a small road side villange named Nagni, i decided to take a bath in small stream of river
+*	At a small road side village named Nagni, I decided to take a bath in small stream of river
 *	Some village kids are playing there, initially scarred with my looks, but soon became comfortable with me
-*	Soon the place where i parked my motercycle, became a picnic spot for a foreigner family
+*	Soon the place where I parked my motorcycle, became a picnic spot for a foreigner family
 *	Kids from this family, got curious about me and spent few minutes, looking at my travel gears.
-Finally i bid adieu to all and headed towards Rishikesh
+*	Finally i bid adieu to all and headed towards Rishikesh

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_145704.jpg)
 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_145726.jpg)